- The home is located in Canada.

-- Normally, the minimum down payment comes from your own resources.
+- The minimum down payment comes from your own resources.
 However, a gift of a down payment from an immediate relative is acceptable for dwellings of 1 to 4 units.
-For eligible borrowers, additional sources of down payment, such as lender incentives and borrowed funds, are also permitted.
 Check with your lender for qualifying criteria and availability.

 - Your total monthly housing costs, including Principal, Interest, property Taxes, Heating (P.I.T.H.), the annual site lease in the case of leasehold tenure and 50% of applicable condominium fees, shouldn’t represent more than 32%* of your gross household income (Gross Debt Service (GDS) ratio).
 Use the GDS form to calculate how much you can afford in housing costs to be eligible.

 - Your total debt load shouldn’t be more than 40%* of your gross household income.
 The Total Debt Service (TDS) ratio is your P.I.T.H. + the annual site lease in the case of leasehold tenure and 50% of condominium fees (if applicable) + payments on all other debt / gross annual household income.
 Add up your costs and determine your Total Debt Service ratio using the TDS form.